brandonchaffee/arbitria/docs/mod-appendix.rst

 Contract            ``WindowedRatio.sol``

 Description         | Accounts sender's votes on a modification, through delegation to **GMf3**, and assess
-                    | validity (proptional votes) of modification with new vote totals.
+                    | validity (proportional votes) of modification with new vote totals.
 Then, appends
                     | modification  ID to the ``inVote`` set of the sender so as to block transfer until
                     | this modification has been resolved as deemed by the sender, using **GMf2**.